nus-cs2103-AY1617S1/addressbook-level4/src/test/data/ManualTesting/TestScript.md

 1. Type `f[ind] KEYWORD` where `KEYWORD` is part of the item's name and press `Enter`.

-2. App will display a list of items with names containing the keyword in the bottom left panel.
+2. App will display a list of items with names containing the keyword in the results panel.

 ### When you need to edit a deadline, task or event